geodynamics/aspect/doc/sphinx/user/intro.md

     -   If pressures are low and temperatures high enough, rocks melt, leading to all sorts of new and interesting behavior.

-    This uncertainty in what problem one actually wants to solve requires a code that is easy to extend by users to support the community in determining what the essential features of convection in the Earth mantle are.
+    This uncertainty in what problem one actually wants to solve requires a code that is easy to extend by users to support the community in determining what are the essential features of convection in the Earth's mantle.
     Achieving this goal also opens up possibilities outside the original scope, such as the simulation of convection in exoplanets or the icy satellites of the gas giant planets in our solar system.

--   *Modern numerical methods:* We build ASPECT on numerical methods that are at the forefront of research in all areas - adaptive mesh refinement, linear and nonlinear solvers, stabilization of transport-dominated processes.
+-   *Modern numerical methods:* We build ASPECT on numerical methods that are at the forefront of research in all areas - adaptive mesh refinement, linear and nonlinear solvers, and stabilization of transport-dominated processes.
 This implies complexity in our algorithms, but also guarantees highly accurate solutions while remaining efficient in the number of unknowns and with CPU and memory resources.

 -   *Parallelism:* Many convection processes of interest are characterized by small features in large domains - for example, mantle plumes of a few tens of kilometers diameter in a mantle almost 3,000 km deep.
 Such problems can not be solved on a single computer but require dozens or hundreds of processors to work together.
 ASPECT is designed from the start to support this level of parallelism.

--   *Building on others' work:* Building a code that satisfies above criteria from scratch would likely require several 100,000 lines of code.
+-   *Building on others' work:* Building a code that satisfies the above criteria from scratch would likely require several 100,000 lines of code.
 This is outside what any one group can achieve on academic time scales.
 Fortunately, most of the functionality we need is already available in the form of widely used, actively maintained, and well tested and documented libraries, and we leverage these to make ASPECT a much smaller and easier to understand system.
 Specifically, ASPECT builds immediately on top of the DEAL.II library (see <https://www.dealii.org/>) for everything that has to do with finite elements, geometries, meshes, etc.; and, through DEAL.II on Trilinos (see <http://trilinos.org/>) for parallel linear algebra and on P4EST (see <http://www.p4est.org/>) for parallel mesh handling.